toannguyen1904/Click-and-Traverse/README_CATRA.md

 ### Basic (no obstacle rewards)

-Train with rigid weld, no box or body-collision reward — robot learns to walk while carrying:
+Robot learns to walk while carrying the box, with arm stabilization rewards only:

 ```bash
 python train_ppo.py \